-During 2007, revenues from our WWE Films segment were \$16.0 million.
+During 2007, revenues from our WWE Studios segment were \$16.0 million.
 WWE participates in revenues associated with our film projects when the distribution and advertising costs incurred by our distributors have been recouped and the results have been reported to us.
 The revenue recorded in 2007 relates to our feature films The Marine and See No Evil.
+No revenues had been recorded in the 2006 transition period.

-In the current year, we expensed approximately \$29.1 million of feature film production assets.
+In 2007, we expensed approximately \$29.1 million of feature film production assets.
 Included in this amount was a \$15.7 million film asset impairment charge related to the performance of our April 2007 theatrical release, The Condemned, which only achieved approximately \$7.4 million in gross domestic box office receipts.
-Our feature film production asset balance is expensed in proportion with the recognition of revenue.
+Our feature film production asset balance was expensed in proportion with the recognition of revenue.
 During 2007 we expensed \$13.0 million of feature film production assets due to the revenue recorded relating to The Marine and See No Evil, for which we expensed \$8.5 million and \$4.5 million, respectively.
 Additionally, we expensed approximately \$0.4 million of development costs for abandoned projects.